 - And the last layer is grated egg yolk.
 It adds that specific color to mimosa salad that makes it so appealing.
 Let the salad sit at least for an hour in the fridge before serving.
 Mayo will soak through all the layers and all the flavors will incorporate.
 Enjoy your meal!

-Hope that you and your family will appreciate this classic mimosa recipe with tuna.
-Do not forget to share it with your friends.
-If you have any other variations of this salad, please share it with us.
+I hope you and your family enjoy this classic mimosa recipe with tuna.
+Don’t forget to share it with your friends.
+If you have any other variations of this salad, please let us know.

 Mimosa Salad: Layered Tuna Salad Recipe